The Definitive 6-Step Guide to Strategy Implementation

 Step #3: Define KPIs

-Key performance indicators are one of the oldest management tools around – because they work.
+Step 3 of our guide to strategy implementation requires you to define your KPIs.
+Key performance indicators are one of the oldest management tools around - because they work.
 They keep you honest about your progress, and focused on your outcomes.
 They need to become your beacons for implementing strategy.
-Here are a few tips when it comes to coming up with your own – and some examples of KPIs that we use in our SaaS business.
+Here are a few tips when it comes to coming up with your own - and some examples of KPIs that we use in our SaaS business.

 - Keep them simple.
 Don't try to come up with complex ratios that only a small group of people understand.
 Make them simple and relatable to everyone in the organization.